Find Your Program

 By earning an MSEd degree, you can learn new teaching strategies and gain the expertise needed to shape the next generation—and the next step in your career.

 Dr. Kisha Walker has been with Walden University since 2009 and is the academic coordinator of the Master of Arts in Teaching (MAT) program with a specialization in Special Education.
 Dr. Walker also serves as a doctoral committee member, a university supervisor, course writer, an editor for the Journal of Educational Research and Practice, a facilitator, and council member for several committees.
-Dr. Walker was awarded the Faculty Excellence Award July 2018 for The Richard W. Riley College of Education and Leadership.
+Dr. Walker was awarded the Faculty Excellence Award July 2018 for The Richard W. Riley College of Education and Human Sciences.
 She has written articles, presented webinars, and led professional development in Baltimore City public schools on the topic of teacher well-being.

 Walden University is an accredited institution offering an MS in Education and other bachelor’s, master’s and doctoral education degree programs online.
 Expand your career options and earn your degree in a convenient, online format that fits your busy life.